 Once you deposit and we know you want to attend classes at UNE, the Office of Student Engagement will mail you a letter containing necessary information.
-Depending on when you make your deposit, you could receive your letter anywhere from two to five days after.
+Depending on when you make your deposit, you will receive your letter five to ten days after.
 The letter includes the following:

 - Your UNE ID, your initial password, and your UNE email address.

-- Instructions on how to sign up for a Trailblazer Pre-Orientation trip or a One Day Nuts and Bolts Registration day if you choose.
+- Instructions on how to sign up for a Trailblazer Summer Orientation trip or a One Day Nuts and Bolts program if you choose.

 - Information regarding housing contracts, required University medical forms, waivers, etc.

 You can register for Fall Orientation by going to our New Nor'Easter webpage.
 The link for registration will be under Step 1, Dates and Registration.

 There are separate registration links for residential students and commuting transfer students.